mbg-unsw/abspops2020/README.md

-# Method of the month: The Newey-West estimator and interrupted time series
+# Method of the month: Australian population changes in the time of COVID-19
-A ten-minute rough-and-ready talk introducing the Newey-West heteroskedasticity- and autocorrelation-robust estimator for a non-technical audience and assessing how useful it is for interrupted time series analysis of health policy interventions.
+A ten-minute talk looking at Australian population statistics for 2020, considering historical trends, decomposition by age, immigration flows, and Medicare eligibility.

-Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 20 May 2021.
+Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 17 Feb 2022.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]